General Eligibility Requirements

 - Maintain satisfactory academic progress in her or his course of study,

-- Gain acceptance into a degree or certificate program,
+- Gain acceptance into a degree program,

-- Be working toward a degree or certification program,
+- Be working toward a degree program,

 - Use all funds received through financial aid programs to meet educational cost directly related to attendance at the University,